What is Heat Capacity?

 The heat capacity of a substance can be defined as the amount of heat required to change its temperature by one degree.

 Thermodynamics in its totality is concerned about heat.
-The meaning of heat today is the energy in transit.
-Before the development of thermodynamic laws, heat was considered as the measure of an invisible fluid, caloric, present in any matter.
+The meaning of heat today is energy in transit.
+Before the development of thermodynamic laws, the heat was considered as the measure of an invisible fluid, caloric, present in any matter.
 The capability of a substance to hold this fluid was then referred to as the heat capacity of that substance.
 The development in thermodynamics and dependence of heat transfer on temperature changed the definition of heat.

 Specific Heat Capacity

 Scientists needed a quantity that has no dependence on the quantity or size of matter under consideration for thermodynamic studies this made them define specific heat capacity.
-It is an intensive property as it is independent of quantity or size of the matter.
-Specific heat capacity for any substance or matter can be defined as the amount of heat energy required to raise the temperature of unit mass of that substance by one degree Celsius.
+It is an intensive property as it is independent of the quantity or size of the matter.
+Specific heat capacity for any substance or matter can be defined as the amount of heat energy required to raise the temperature of a unit mass of that substance by one degree Celsius.
 Mathematically it is given as: